Seek Returns logo

 FLR currently does not pay a dividend, resulting in a yield of 0%.
 This is a common strategy for growth-focused companies that prioritize reinvesting earnings, though it may be less typical in mature, income-oriented sectors.

-AAL vs. FLR: A comparison of their Dividend Yield against their respective Airlines, Airports & Air Services and Engineering & Construction industry benchmarks.
+AAL vs. FLR: A comparison of their Dividend Yield (TTM) against their respective Passenger Airlines and Construction & Engineering industry benchmarks.

 AAL